AnniRanok/SmartFashionRecommender/README.md

-# Image Similarity Search Application

-# Smart Fashion Recommender
+# Smart Fashion Recommender (Image Similarity Search System)

+## Overview

-A visual similarity search system for fashion images.
+This project implements an image-based similarity search system for fashion products.

-Given a clothing photo, the model finds and displays visually similar items along with brand info, product name, and price — using pre-trained neural networks and cosine similarity.
+Given a query image, the system retrieves visually similar items from a product dataset using deep feature embeddings and cosine similarity.

+The goal is to demonstrate a content-based image retrieval (CBIR) pipeline using pre-trained convolutional neural networks.

+## Problem Statement

+Traditional keyword-based search is limited for fashion e-commerce.

+This system explores a visual search approach where similarity is computed directly from image embeddings rather than textual metadata.

+## System Pipeline

+The application follows a standard image retrieval pipeline:

+1. Input image upload
+2. Feature extraction using a pre-trained CNN
+3. Embedding storage for dataset images
+4. Similarity computation using cosine distance
+5. Retrieval of top-N nearest items
+6. Metadata enrichment (brand, price, product info)

+## Models

+### ResNet-50
+- Deep convolutional neural network with residual connections
+- Pre-trained on ImageNet
+- Used for high-quality feature extraction

+### MobileNetV3
+- Lightweight CNN optimized for efficiency
+- Suitable for fast inference and constrained environments
+- Used for comparative experimentation

-##  Summary
+## Feature Extraction

-- **Goal:** Enable fast and accurate search of similar clothing images based on content.
-- **Input:** User-uploaded image.
-- **Output:** Visually similar items + metadata (brand, name, price, link).
-- **Backend:** Python + ResNet50/MobileNetV3 + Nearest Neighbors.
-- **Frontend:** Jupyter/Web interface (prototype).
+- Images are resized and normalized
+- Deep feature vectors are extracted from the selected model
+- Feature embeddings are stored as serialized vectors
+- Cosine similarity is used to compute nearest neighbors

-##  Dataset Collection
+## Data

-Fashion product images were collected using the official **retailed.io API**.
-The `products_info.csv` file contains:
+The dataset consists of fashion product images linked with metadata:

 - Brand
 - Product name
--  Short description
+- Description
 - Price
 - Product URL

-Each image is linked to its metadata to improve user experience in the final app.

-##  Models Used

-###  ResNet-50
-- Deep CNN with 50 layers, using residual blocks to avoid vanishing gradients.
-- Pre-trained on ImageNet.
-- Offers **high accuracy** and robust feature extraction.
-- Best suited for backend systems with **GPU** access.

-###  MobileNetV3
-- Lightweight CNN designed for **mobile and embedded** devices.
-- Fast, efficient, small in size.
-- Also pre-trained on ImageNet.
-- Suitable for integration into **mobile applications**.

-##  Feature Extraction

-- Images are resized and passed through the selected model.
-- The output feature vector (usually 512 or 1024-dim) is stored.
-- Cosine similarity is used to compare new queries against the dataset.

-##  Image Similarity Search

-- User uploads an image.
-- The app extracts features using the selected model.
-- Finds **top N most similar images** via Nearest Neighbors with cosine distance.
-- Returns results along with full product metadata.
+Metadata is used for result enrichment in the retrieval interface.

-## File Structure
+## System Architecture

-### 📁 File Structure

 ```plaintext
 SmartFashionRecommender/